Is the Peculiar Galactic Center Transient Swift J174610.4-290018 A Nova Outburst?: Discussion: Origin of Swift J174610

-A recurrent nova (RN) as the likely origin of the 2024 outburst of Swift J174610 is a natural proposition, in view of the following observational facts: (i) the relatively high X-ray luminosity, high plasma temperature and prominent Fe lines observed during the 2025 outburst (Section~\ref{sec:burst}) are shared properties of some of the best-studied RNe \citep{Sokoloski+06,Islam+24}; (ii) a plausible outburst in 2005, predated the 2024 one by about 19 yrs; (iii) the quiescent-state spectrum shares similarities (luminosity, temperature and Fe lines; Section~\ref{sec:qstate}) with typical CVs \citep{Xu+16}; (iv) Numerous CVs exist in the GC \citep{Zhu+18}, which ought to produce (recurrent-)novae observable in the X-ray band.
-We elaborate these points below.
+According to \citet{Mukai+08}, classical and recurrent novae (RNe) may account for a subset of the faint ($10^{34}$--$10^{35}~{\rm erg~s^{-1}}$) X-ray transients detected in the GC.
+A \textbf{nova outburst (possibly with a symbiotic campanion)} as the likely origin of the 2024 outburst of Swift J174610 is a natural proposition, in view of the following observational facts: (i) the relatively high X-ray luminosity, high plasma temperature and prominent Fe lines observed during the 2024 outburst (Section~\ref{sec:burst}) are shared properties of some of the best-studied symbiotic novae\citep{Sokoloski+06,Islam+24}; (ii) a plausible outburst in 2005, predated the 2024 one by about 19 yrs; (iii) the quiescent-state spectrum shares similarities (luminosity, temperature and Fe lines; Section~\ref{sec:qstate}) with typical CVs \citep{Xu+16}; (iv) Numerous CVs, including ones with massive white dwarfs \citep{Xu+19}, exist in the GC \citep{Zhu+18}, which ought to produce (recurrent-)novae observable in the X-ray band.
+We elaborate on these points below.